 Tender, new turnips can be eaten raw.
 They have some of the mature turnip tang, but slightly tempered.
 You can chop them into salads or wedge them for crudite.

 Larger turnips can be baked or used in stews, but like most root vegetables, they are fantastic roasted.
 Older, woodier turnips can still be used for mashing or for soups and stews.

-If you are going to store your turnips, remove the leaves first, or the leaves will continue to draw energy and nutrients from the bulbs.
-Use the greens ASAP.
-The bulbs can be stored in the fridge or any cool, dark place, for months.
+If you are going to store your turnips, remove the leaves first, or they will continue to draw energy and nutrients from the bulbs.
+Use the greens as soon as possible.
+The bulbs can be stored in the refrigerator or any cool, dark place for months.

-- Alltop - Bred for its greens.
-Fast growing and will re-spout quickly after harvest.
+- 'Alltop': Bred for its greens.
+Fast-growing and will re-sprout quickly after harvest.
 (35 days)

 - 'Golden Ball': Small, sweet yellow bulbs with a faint almond taste.
 (60 days)